Paying off debt can be an incredible life changer.

 If you don’t feel comfortable talking with your friends or family, there are some resources out there you can talk to.

 You can speak with a nonprofit credit counseling agency to get free help from financial experts.
-They are a free resource you can use to get help when paying off or managing your debt situation.
+Or call your local church and find out when they are hosting Dave Ramsey’s Financial Peace University class to learn tricks for managing your debt situation.

 Mistake 3: Not Making A Budget

-Having this plan can help you figure out what areas you will need to cut back or eliminate entirely from your spending.
+Having this spending plan will help you figure out what areas you can cut back or eliminate entirely from your spending so that you can pay off your debt sooner.

 Mistake 4: Not Having An Emergency Fund

-About 50% of Americans do not have enough cash on hand to cover an expense of $500 or more!
+Did you know that 50% of Americans do not have enough cash on hand to cover an expense of $500 or more?

 I’l be honest, I didn’t have that either when we first started paying off our debt.
 We were just struggling to make ends meet!
-We were just drowning in debt.
+And on top of that we were drowning in debt.

 If you are paying off your debt, you need to have an emergency fund first.
 The reason for this is because if an emergency were to happen, you need to have money put away to cover this expense.

 Do whatever you can to get $500 in savings as soon as possible!
 I’ve helped over a thousand people add $500 to their savings account in only one short month!
-Join us here.
+Join my FREE masterclass and start building your savings account here.

 The important part about having an emergency fund is that you don’t usually know when an emergency expense will pop up and having $500 – $1,000 set aside will help you to be prepared.

-If you don’t have this money put away, you could put yourself into more debt anytime an emergency comes up (and trust me, they WILL pop up!).
+If you don’t have this money put away, you could put yourself into more debt anytime an emergency comes up (and trust me, they WILL come up!).

 You can’t predict when your car will break down without notice, or when the washing machine stops working and overspills all over the floor.
-The truth is that these things never happen when it’s convenient.
+The truth is, these things never happen when it’s convenient.
+It’s always at the least opportune time.

-It’s best to put away about 3-6 months worth of expenses for emergencies, but if you are trying to pay off debt, you should have a minimum of $500 ($1,000 is even better) in an emergency fund.
+It’s best to put away about 3-6 months worth of expenses for emergencies, but if you are trying to pay off debt, you should have a minimum of $500 ($1,000 is even better) in an emergency fund so that your efforts are not derailed when a problem arises.

 Making some of these mistakes can not only land you in even more debt than when you started, but you could also end up taking longer to pay off your debt.